 The primary organising strategy of the design is a cellular, partially modular system that integrates different departmental buildings as a single ensemble with interconnecting public spaces.
 Hexagonal prismatic honeycomb structures use the least material to create a lattice of cells within a given volume.

 This structural and organisational principle determined KAPSARC’s composition as an amalgamation of crystalline forms that emerges from the desert landscape, evolving to best respond to the environmental conditions and internal programme requirements.
-The honeycomb grid is compressed towards its central axis as an extension of the natural wadi that runs to the west.

 A research centre is by its very nature a forward-looking institution and KAPSARC’s architecture also looks to the future with a formal composition that can be expanded or adapted without compromising the centre’s visual character.
 The modular design generates consistent organisational, spatial and structural strategies that drive all elements of the plan.
 The six sides of the hexagonal cells also offer greater opportunities for increased connectivity when compared to rectangular cells with only four sides.